Quantum Darwinism-encoding transitions on expanding trees: General setup and observables

+where a black dot stands for a $1/\sqrt{q}$ factor.
+By isometry, $R$ remains maximally entangled to $E$, so that the reduced density matrix of $R$ is maximally mixed:

-Thus, the reference qudit keeps a quantum record of the injected information available after the propagation process destroys $A$.
-Thus, we can address the correlation between the environment and $R$ (the injected information) within the CJ state $\Psi_V$.
-See Fig.~\ref{fig:gen} for an illustration.
+The information-theoretical meaning of the CJ state is the following: The reference qudit keeps a quantum record of the injected information available after the propagation process destroys $A$.
+Thus, we can address the correlation between the environment and $R$ (the injected information) within the CJ state $\Psi_V$, as we see below.

 We remark that this way of characterizing correlation is routinely used in other contexts, such as in the black hole information problem, where one is interested in the correlation between the Hawking radiation and the information carried by an in-falling object~\cite{haydenpreskill}.
 The ``reference bit'' method also proved useful in characterizing measurement-induced phase transitions~\cite{bao-altman,gullans-huse-prl}.

-We are interested in the correlation between the reference $R$ and a \textit{fraction} (subsystem) of the environment, $F \subset E$.
-There are two well-known ways to quantify this correlation: mutual information, and conditional entropy.
-The latter captures the ``classical'' part of their correlation, while the mutual information includes both classical and quantum ones (this distinction and terminology come from Refs.~\cite{Henderson_2001,discord-zurek}).
-In what follows we will focus on the classical correlation, and use it to define the different phases of information spreading.
-Nevertheless, we will recall the relation between the classical correlation and mutual information, in particular cases in which they are equal.
-These cases turn out to be present in the concrete models studied in Section~\ref{sec:trees}.